marcdillmann/DeepCodeMaintainability/README.md

 Transformer Models: The system is designed to be compatible with various transformer models.
 To extend the program to use models other than the ones currently implemented, create a new model at the bottom of 'CodeMaintainabilityEvaluators.py'.
 The existing models can be used as a template.
 Then add it to 'main.py', similar to the already supported models.

+## Performance Measurement
+Evaluating the effectiveness of our models is an important part.
+We use a variety of metrics to measure the performance of our models on the code maintainability assessment task.

+### Regression Metrics:
+Mean Squared Error (MSE): Measures the average of the squares of the errors or deviations.

+### Classification Metrics:
+Accuracy: Calculates the ratio of the number of correct predictions to the total number of input samples.

+F1-Score: Harmonic mean of precision and recall, provides a more robust evaluation metric when dealing with imbalanced datasets.

+AUC (Area Under Curve): The AUC-ROC curve is a performance measurement for the classification problem at various threshold settings.
+AUC represents the probability that a random positive example is positioned to the right of a random negative example.

+Accuracy (Binary Classification): Specifically for our binary classification task of determining maintainability as True or False.

+### Correlation Metric:
+Spearman Rank Correlation: Measures the strength and direction of the monotonic relationship between two ranked variables.
+In our case, it evaluates the correlation between computed cross entropy and maintainability assessments.
+To better understand and interpret these metrics, it's crucial to understand the problem space and the nature of the data.
+For instance:

+A high F1-score indicates good precision and recall balance, which is especially important when classes are imbalanced.
+The Spearman Rank Correlation value lies between -1 and 1.
+A value close to 1 implies a strong positive correlation, meaning as one variable increases, the other also does and vice-versa.
+A negative correlation implies that as one variable increases, the other variable decreases.

 ## License
 This project is licensed under the MIT License.